-SOURCE DATE SUMMARY OF COMMENTS PROPOSED RESPONSE ACTION REQUIRED Homes for Scotland 5 th November 2008 Object to the SPG as introduced.
+SOURCE DATE SUMMARY OF COMMENTS PROPOSED RESPONSE ACTION REQUIRED Homes for Scotland 5 th November 2008 • Object to the SPG as introduced.
 The proposal to make every housing application potentially subject to a contribution is contrary to its view on the appropriate threshold for application of the policy.
 Noted.
-The intention is to make the SPG fairer by spreading the cost of providing new education infrastructure more widely. necessary.
-Also query the practicality of assessing net additional demand for education services arising from the types of changes on site.
-I No change to SPG
+The intention is to make the SPG fairer by spreading the cost of providing new education infrastructure more widely. • Also query the practicality of assessing net additional demand for education services arising from the types of changes on site This can be established by No change to SPG